karenporrass/humble-hero-api/README.md

 - **Class-validator** - Decorator-based validation for plain JavaScript objects.
 - **Jest** - A delightful JavaScript Testing Framework with a focus on simplicity.

-## Features

-✅ Add superheroes with strict validations (name, superpower, humility score between 1 and 10).
-✅ Get a list of superheroes sorted by humility score (descending).
-✅ Robust error handling with `BadRequestException` and `NotFoundException`.
-✅ Unit tests for all major functionalities.

 ## Installation